 legal resources necessary to hold negligent facilities accountable.

-Information On South Carolina Nursing Home Abuse & Neglect Lawsuit Case Values
+South Carolina Nursing Home Lawsuit Settlements (Case Valuations)

 Nursing home abuse and neglect is a tragic, but unfortunately common, occurrence in the U.S. According to the National Center on Elder Abuse, as many as 5,000,000 elderly people experience some type of abuse each year.
 When abuse or neglect happens in a facility entrusted with the care of a loved one, it is a heartbreaking breach of trust.

 According to the Centers for Disease Control and Prevention, more than 1.4 million people are currently living in 15,600 nursing homes in the United States.
 Nearly 70% of these are operated as for-profit facilities.
 According to Medicare data, almost 37% of the facilities were deemed to be below average by surveyors.
 This can lead to tragic consequences.

 Types of Abuse & Neglect Found in South Carolina Nursing Homes